 - Sub Tampa Restaurant

-If you want a good coffee in the morning, with nice surroundings and ambiance, my go-to place is the CH9 Specialty Coffee right next to the Black Church.
+If you want a good coffee in the morning, with pleasant surroundings and ambiance, my go-to place is the CH9 Specialty Coffee right next to the Black Church.
 Next door, you will find a nice souvenir shop with plenty of handmade products.

 Other Romania Travel Resources